eesuck1/eelib/docs/headers/Arena/arena.md

     Allocates a memory block of size bytes from the arena.

-    Returns `NULL` if there isn’t enough available memory.
+    Returns `NULL` if there isn’t enough space is available.

     **Parameters**